-Figure 2 shows the same clutter, combined with a weather velocity of 5 ms-1 instead of 20 ms-1.
+Figure 2 shows the same clutter, combined with a weather velocity of 5 m/s instead of 20 m/s.
 There is considerable overlap between the clutter and weather features.
 Nevertheless, the peaks are still separate.
 Furthermore, the weather has a wide spectrum while the clutter spectrum is narrow, which means that much of the weather power lies outside the clutter spectrum.
-Certain filters can do a good job of handling this type of spectrum.
+As it turns out, certain filters can do a good job of handling this type of spectrum, too.

 Figure 2: Combined clutter/weather spectrum.
-CSR 20 dB, Clutter width 0.5 ms-1.
-Weather velocity 5 /ms, width 2.5 ms-1.
+CSR 20 dB, Clutter width 0.5 m/s.
+Weather velocity 5 /ms, width 2.5 m/s.

 Figure 3: Combined clutter/weather spectrum.
-CSR 20 dB, Clutter width 0.5 ms-1.
-Weather velocity 1 /ms, width 0.5 ms-1.
+CSR 20 dB, Clutter width 0.5 m/s.
+Weather velocity 1 /ms, width 0.5 m/s.

-Figure 3, on the other hand, shows the same clutter spectrum as in the previous cases, combined with a weather spectrum with a velocity of 1 ms^{-1} - quite close to 0 - and a narrow width of only 0.5 ms^{-1} .
+Figure 3, on the other hand, shows the same clutter spectrum as in the previous cases, combined with a weather spectrum with a velocity of 1 m/s - quite close to 0 - and a narrow width of only 0.5 m/s.
 For this case, the weather and clutter peaks merge into a singe feature and it is clear that separating the components using only the information in the combined spectrum at a single gate is not possible.